 - Salt: a pinch or two is enough to contrast the natural sweetness of the granola.

-- Unsweetened sunflower butter: adds a delicate taste of creamy roasted sunflowers.
+- Unsweetened and creamy sunflower butter: adds a delicate taste of creamy roasted sunflowers.
 It's delicious, and it doesn't overpower the rest of the flavors like peanut butter can do.
-But feel free to swap this with your favorite nut butter (if you have no nut allergies.)
+But feel free to swap this with creamy almond butter (if you have no nut allergies.)

-- Let the mixture bake at 350° for 35 minutes—check and stir halfway through.
-After testing this numerous times, I have noticed this to be the magic number.
-Don't go for too much longer, even if the oats still feel soft.
+- Let the mixture bake at 350° for 35 minutes—check and stir halfway through to help it brown evenly, that is, if you don't want large clusters per se.
+After testing this numerous times, I have noticed that 35 minutes is the perfect baking time to get the desired texture.
+Don't go for too much longer—just until it's beautifully golden on top—even if the oats still feel somewhat soft.
 They will crisp up and brown more as they cool.

-- Store in an airtight container in the fridge.
+- Like it extra crunchy?
+Store in an airtight container in the fridge.
 It preserves the granola's crunchiness.
-When ready to serve, use a spoon to break it up into smaller clusters.
+When ready to serve, use a spoon to break it up into smaller pieces.

-- Our favorite way is mixing the granola in some plant milk like hazelnut or hemp milk and add chopped bananas.
+- Our favorite way is mixing the granola in some plant milk like hazelnut or hemp milk and add chopped bananas, berries, extra nuts, or seeds.

 - I also love it mixed in chia seed pudding with extra fruits in the morning.
 It's delicious.